List of Green politicians who have held office in the United States

 This is a list of politicians endorsed by the Green Party of the United States (GPUS) who have held elected office.

 GPUS publishes a semi-annual list of Greens in elected office and an annual list of Green elections & winners by year.

 As of the November 2024 elections, at least 161 Greens hold elected office.
 In 2024, Greens won 50 of 92 (54.3%) local races and 0 of 92 (0%) state & federal races.
 Since 1985, Greens have won 1582 elections.

 Politicians below highlighted in green were elected as a Green on a Green ticket or as an open Green in a nonpartisan election.

 Federal officials

-As of 2024, no nominee of the Green Party has been elected to office in the federal government.
+As of 2024, no officials identifying as Green have held federal office.

 State officials

-As of 2024, 8 Greens have held state-level office.
-2 were elected as a Green.
-2 ran as Green for ballot access reasons, then switched to Democrat.
-4 switched parties while in office.
+As of 2024, eight Greens have held state-level office.
+Two were elected as a Green.
+Two ran as Green for ballot access reasons, then switched to Democrat.
+Four switched parties while in office.

 As of 2024, no Greens currently hold state-level office.